 A criminal history search you will find out if someone has been arrested, charged, or convicted for these crimes:

 - Theft, breaking and entering.

-But, when you do a criminal records check, you generally will not discover if they has had any infractions like moving violations:
+But, when you do a criminal records check, you generally will not discover if they have had any infractions like moving violations: